For a perfect fishing combo you also need a reel! Take a look how to choose the best spinning reel for your rod.

 Ring Frame Materials

 The ring liner is important because it’s the bit that makes contact with your line.
-There are more liner materials than you might think, each one allegedly better than the rest.
-Alcolite, nanolite, titanium oxide, aluminum oxide, silicon dioxide, silicon nitride, and the list goes on.
+There are more liner materials than you might think, each one allegedly better than the rest:

 Attention To These Factors Too

 Finding the perfect fishing pole is only a small part of your overall experience.
-Don’t forget these important details when you’re figuring out which rod is the best fit for the way you fish.
+Don’t forget these important details when you’re figuring out which rod is the best fit for your fishing method.

 Getting to Your Spot